Kartikey-Garg/Website/Readymade Website/Interiworld.com/Readme.md

-the site is hosted via Render and is available at https://interiworld.onrender.com
+The site is hosted via Render and is available at https://interiworld.onrender.com